WiseLibs/better-sqlite3/Troubleshooting-installation.md

 6. If nothing else worked, try adding `LZZ_COMPAT=1` to your environment variables

-If none of these solved your problem, try browsing the [issues](https://github.com/JoshuaWise/better-sqlite3/issues?q=is%3Aissue) or open a [new issue](https://github.com/JoshuaWise/better-sqlite3/issues/new).
+If none of these solved your problem, try browsing previous [issues](https://github.com/JoshuaWise/better-sqlite3/issues?q=is%3Aissue) or open a [new issue](https://github.com/JoshuaWise/better-sqlite3/issues/new).